 I’ve also seen the opposite of this renewed health and vigor when people do too much cleansing, and/or too much “light” eating.
 They’ll often present with diseases of deficiency like osteoporosis, chronic-fatigue, and nutritional deficiencies.
 Their skin looks pale, dull, lusterless, and they are often cold.

 In cases of deficiency its not the time to fast or eat lighter, it’s actually time to build the body, warm it up, and nourish it on a deep level.
-That means, it’s time to cook and eat the best quality foods that support and build the system energetically.
+That means, it’s time to cook deeply nourishing foods to rebuild the system energetically.

 Figuring out when is the best time to fast, or when is the best time to build the body with food, and how best to prepare those foods (raw or cooked), is a delicate balance.